GRAINS-Soybeans bounce from 6-year low, corn stays firm

 * Corn near one-week high as U.S. yields seen easing

-* Wheat firms on short-covering, higher corn and soy (Adds closing prices)
+* Wheat firms on short-covering, higher corn and soy (Recasts with U.S. market open, adds quote, updates prices; changes byline and dateline, previous PARIS/SINGAPORE)

 By Karl Plume

-CHICAGO, Aug 20 U.S. soybean futures rebounded from near six-year lows on Thursday in a short-covering bounce and as weekly government data showed solid soybean and soymeal export sales last week.
+CHICAGO, Aug 20 U.S. soybean futures rebounded from near six-year lows on Thursday in a short-covering bounce and as weekly government export data showed strong new-crop sales last week.

 Corn edged higher, hovering close to last session's one-week peak after field reports from an annual crop tour suggested the country's output may be lower than was forecast by the U.S. Department of Agriculture.